 If it's real.
-After weeks of being home, dealing with classless children, teleworking, over-reporting, and the almost compulsive use of disinfectant alcohol, we finally see how, thanks to de-escalation, the time is drawing closer than millions of people - in Spain and the world - were waiting: the "Return to the new normal" and with it, the return to work.
+After weeks of being at home, dealing with children without classes, teleworking, over-information and the almost compulsive use of disinfectant alcohol, we finally see how, thanks to the de-escalation, the moment is getting closer than millions of years. people - in Spain and the world - were waiting: the "Back to the new normal" and with it, back to work.

-But what does this much desired normality consist of?
-If it is a question of the state prior to what was experienced socially and healthily with the COVID-19, it seems that the return to routine will have several elements, all of them exempt from normality.
+But what does this much-desired normality consist of?
+If it is about the state prior to the social and health experience with COVID-19, it seems that the return to routine will have several elements, all of them exempt from normality.
 And it is that this unprecedented situation has left its mark on both people and companies.

-Although every crisis is an opportunity, the real potential for differentiation lies in how companies manage the experience of their employees during and after the crisis.
-This implies completely discarding the notion of "normality" and rescue the unusual, unique and personal facing the return to the office.
+While every crisis is an opportunity, the real potential for differentiation lies in how companies manage the experience of their employees during and after the crisis.
+This implies completely discarding the notion of "normality" and rescue the atypical, unique and personal facing the return to the office.

 1. Let's talk about it

-While all employees have been through the same situation, the lived experience has been unique and unmatched for each.
-Therefore, it is recommended open spaces for dialogue and emotional management to delve into how each person has been able to deal with uncertainty and changes, both emotionally and logistically.
+While all employees have been through the same situation, the lived experience has been unique and unmatched for each one.
+Therefore, it is recommended open dialogue spaces and emotional management to delve into how each person has been able to deal with uncertainty and changes, both emotionally and logistically.

-Everyone has their own rhythm, and there are those who will come with a lot of impetus to be productive, while others will have difficulty concentrating.
-In this situation, it is important take the first few days calmly and take the opportunity to be and talk with coworkers.
+Each one has its own rhythm, and there are those who will arrive with a lot of impetus to be productive, while others will have difficulty concentrating.
+In this situation, it is important take the first few days easy and take the opportunity to be and talk with co-workers.

-We were witnesses - and victims - of the over information, even reaching saturation.
-It is everyone's responsibility to prevent this from happening, but, at the same time, to be aware of the measures and contingencies that continue to occur.
-Therefore, the invitation is to maintain a state of "positive vigilance" and to heed official information from both the authorities and the company.
+We were witnesses - and victims - of the overinformation, even reaching saturation.
+It is the responsibility of each one to prevent this from happening, but, at the same time, to be aware of the measures and contingencies that continue to occur.
+Therefore, the invitation is to maintain a state of "positive vigilance" and to pay attention to the official information from both the authorities and the company.

 Furthermore, it is relevant be informed of the actions that the company has taken - and will take - in managing this crisis.
 In this sense, it is recommended to have an internal platform or an official channel where information, help supports and Q&A with doubts are published.